-The Apple logo is pictured inside the newly opened Omotesando Apple store at a shopping district in Tokyo June 26, 2014.
+The Apple logo is pictured inside the newly opened Omotesando Apple store at a shopping district in Tokyo on June 26, 2014.
 (Photo : Reuters)

 Once Apple starts selling its highly-anticipated iWatch, which should happen before the end of 2014, sales for the device should outpace expectations of most analysts, according to Morgan Stanley.